linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

                     text: Block 1
                   url: /about/
                   background_image: /assets/images/content/background-image1.jpg
+                  text_content:
                     text: See our photos from event.
                   buttons:
                     - title: More Details
                       url: /flow/